SamuelBrand1/HouseholdAndAgeRSVModel/README.md

-# HouseholdAndAgeRSVModel
+# Household- and age-structure RSV Transmission Model

-Julia 0.6 code for running the household and age RSV model
+This contains the code for running the household- and age-structured model as described in *Reducing RSV hospitalisation in a lower-income country by vaccinating mothers-to-be and their households*.